cbg-ethz/V-pipe/README.md

 ### Using Docker

-Note: the docker image is only setup with components to run the workflow for HIV and SARS-CoV-2 virus base configurations.
+Note: the [docker image](https://github.com/cbg-ethz/V-pipe/pkgs/container/v-pipe) is only setup with components to run the workflow for HIV and SARS-CoV-2 virus base configurations.
 Using V-pipe with other viruses or configurations might require internet connectivity for additional software components.

-Populate the `samples` directory and create `config.yaml` or `vpipe.config`.
+Populate the `samples/` directory and create `config.yaml` or `vpipe.config`.
 For example, the following config file could be used:
 ```yaml
 general: